1. Flowers ca. 3 (–4) cm long or shorter, double (stamens and pistil absent); bracts ca. 11–15 (–22) mm long.

 2. Stem twining throughout, elongate; flowers pink or white, produced all along the usually glabrous or glabrate stem.

-4. Sinus of larger leaves acute or rounded, with blade tissue extending essentially to the petiole (within ca. 2 mm).
+4. Sinus of larger leaves acute or rounded, with blade tissue extending essentially to the petiole (within ca. 2 mm); flowers pink or white.

-4. Sinus of larger leaves ± square, the two main diverging veins forming the sinus lacking blade tissue on the lower side for ca. 2–9 mm from the petiole on either side (the sinus thus formed by the veins).
+4. Sinus of the larger leaves angular or ± square, the upper (inner) edge of the sinus rimmed by the two main diverging veins, thus lacking blade tissue for ca. 2–9 mm from the petiole on either side; flowers white.

 All species found in Calystegia